Maruti introduced the Zen Estilo Sports as a variant of the Maruti Zen Estilo? What's special about the Estilo Sports version over the regular model.

-The so called "Sports" version is a definition-killer.
-Nothing can we find in this car which has a "sporty" touch or charateristic to it.
+The so-called "Zen Estilo Sports" version is a definition-killer.
+Nothing can we find in this car which has a "sporty" touch or characteristic to it.
 As a matter of fact, don't even bother visiting the showroom as it is an utter waste of time.
 Can't agree?
 Let us explain why.

 For starters, there are no changes at all except for some 'Sports' sticker on the rear door panels and the hatch.
-The so called 'Sports' version costs Rs 4,16,266 (OTR Chennai) which is six thousand bucks expensive than the top of the line VXi (non-ABS) and the only considerable upgrade you get is the integrated dual din Kenwood stereo.
+The so-called 'Zen Estilo Sports' version costs Rs 4,16,266 (OTR Chennai) which is six thousand bucks expensive than the top-of-the-line VXi (non-ABS) and the only considerable upgrade you get is the integrated dual din Kenwood stereo.
 You additionally get some bits of garnish in the form of one or two stickers, special 'Sport' black seat fabric (So Maruti, does the normal version get beige ones?), silver paint encircling AC vents, chrome muffler tip and black color defunct looking interiors.

 The modest fact is that the Estilo does need some upgrades like a better engine, transmission, better looking interiors which are near impossible for a car so early in its lifecycle.
 The reason we think the Estilo has got such upgrades is because it might in all possibility be in for an early exit/replacement apart from the fact that the buzz of "sports" will echo across India during the festive season.
 We plead Maruti to bury this wounded warrior and bring in an all new Zen which will stay close to the old one's character.